Israeli leader meets with Biden as Mideast tensions grow | WTOP

-Bennett, in his first state visit overseas since taking office, was scheduled to meet Wednesday with senior administration officials, including Secretary of State Antony Blinken and Defense Secretary Lloyd Austin, and on Thursday with Biden.
+Bennett, in his first state visit overseas since taking office, met separately Wednesday with Defense Secretary Lloyd Austin and Secretary of State Antony Blinken.

-In a statement released by the Prime Minister’s Office before his departure, Bennett said the top priority in his conversation with Biden would be Iran, “especially the leapfrogging in the past two to three years in the Iranian nuclear program.”
-He said other issues would also be discussed, including the Israeli military’s qualitative edge, the coronavirus pandemic and economic matters.
+At the start of his meeting with Blinken, Bennett said he planned to speak with Biden and administration officials primarily about “how do we fend off and curtail Iran’s … race to a nuclear weapon.”

+The U.S. and Israel were also expected to discuss the coronavirus pandemic, climate change and economic matters.

 Bennett has spoken out against the possibility of a new nuclear accord between Iran and world powers, and says that any agreement must also put the brakes on Iran’s regional aggression.
 Recent months have seen a string of attacks on Israeli-connected shipping, believed to have been carried out by Iran.